 - Cut medium-sized cauliflower florets, if you make them too small they will turn mushy.

-- 4 cups medium-sized cauliflower florets 1 medium-sized head of cauliflower
+- 4 cups medium-sized cauliflower florets around 400 grams

 - 1 medium-sized red onion finely chopped